3296Spring2020/parallel-matrix-02-noshin-tilley-taraska/README.md

 ## Dominic Taraska

+I worked on answering the research question and the matrix multiplication on Wolfgand cluster with MPI (Distributed Memory).
+I also made the included graph and helped with general troubleshooting.

 # Full Project Life Cycle
 We used the project board as a way to realize what needed to get done, we grouped tasks into when they needed to be done and